What is the “Bridge”?

 - Adding a fitness band around the thighs for an additional challenge.
 You can maintain the leg position against the resistance of the band, or add pulses against the band at the top of the exercise pose.

 - Putting a mini stability ball between your knees.
 It will help recruit the inner thigh muscles and help with leg alignment.
 You can maintain pressure on the ball or you can add pulses at the top of the exercise pose.

 - Do this while keeping weight on the heels (feet flexed up) to activate the posterior chain muscles and gluteals more efficiently.

 - One legged bridging.
 This is pretty difficult and should be done only by those who are very strong and need an extra challenge.
 The trunk should not drop out in any way with this exercise.
 If a person cannot hold their trunk in neutral with both sides even and level with each other, they may not be strong enough for this challenge.

 - The Pilates Shoulder Bridge (a single leg modification).

-Would you like to learn more about Magda Boulay, DPT and her practice, P.ilaT.es-Physical Therapy & Pilates, and how she can help you?
+Would you like to learn more about Dr. Magda Boulay, DPT, a physical therapist and Pilates instructor and her practice, P.ilaT.es-Physical Therapy & Pilates, in Oakland, CA to see how she can help you?
 Click on this link to sign up for a free 15-minute discovery phone call to see if P.ilaT.es is the right fit to address your needs!